Specific Objectives

 A B

-(b) Draw a clearly labeled net of the prisms.
+(b) Draw a clearly labeled net of the prism.
 (1 mark)

 Image From EcoleBooks.com

-c) Calculated the volume of the pyramid.
-(2mks)
+(c) Calculate the volume of the pyramid.
+(2 mks)

-9. The figure below shows a solid object consisting of three parts.
-A conical part of radius 2 cm and slant height 3.5 cm a cylindrical part of height 4 cm.
-A hemispherical part of radius 3 cm . the cylinder lies at the centre of the hemisphere.
+9. The figure below shows a solid object consisting of three parts: a conical part of radius 2 cm and slant height 3.5 cm, a cylindrical part of height 4 cm, and a hemispherical part of radius 3 cm.
+The cylinder lies at the centre of the hemisphere.
 (Image From EcoleBooks.com)

 Image From EcoleBooks.com